RyoSpiralArchitect/SpiralReality-AIT/native/julia/README.md

 ``JuliaBoundaryStudent`` constructor or a ``create_student`` factory).

-The implementation keeps the training logic intentionally lightweight so it can serve as a starting point for more sophisticated native backends (GPU kernels, CRF decoders, etc.).
+The implementation keeps the training logic intentionally lightweight so it can serve as a starting point for more sophisticated native backends.
+When ``CUDA.jl`` is available the module advertises a ``cuda`` device and performs its pair reductions on GPU memory, allowing the Python loader to target the same accelerators as the new C++ backend while keeping the training loop free from PyTorch dependencies.